-Canine Companions for Independence (CCI) is a non-profit organization that pairs highly trained assistance dogs to people with disabilities, increasing their independence and helping to enhance their quality of life.
+Canine Companions for Independence (CCI) is a non-profit organization that pairs highly trained assistance dogs to people with disabilities.
+Providing increased independence and helping to enhance their quality of life.
 360 Engineering partnered with THA Architects and Baylor University to construct CCI’s sixth training facility, located on the Baylor Scott & White Health – Kinkeade Campus in the Dallas/Fort Worth metro area.
-Involving a total of approximately 23,800 square feet, the project encompassed multiple buildings including a new Canine Center with five canine kennel buildings; a new training center; two ground-up dormitories, and an administration office temporarily located in an existing medical office building.
-360 Engineering designed complete mechanical, plumbing, and fire protection systems for the entire project.
+With a total of approximately 23,800 square feet, the project encompassed multiple buildings including a new Canine Center with five canine kennel buildings; a new training center; two ground-up dormitories, and an administration office.
+360 Engineering designed complete mechanical and plumbing systems for all buildings on campus.